 Rolling Futures Contract Risk.
 The Fund will invest in and have exposure to Futures Contracts and is subject to risks related to rolling.
 Rolling occurs when the Fund closes out of a Futures Contract as it nears its expiration and replaces it with a contract that has a later expiration.
 The Fund does not intend to hold Futures Contracts through expiration, but instead intends to "roll" its futures positions.
-When the market for these Futures Contracts is such that the prices are higher in the more distant delivery months than in the nearer delivery months, the sale during the course of the "rolling process" of the more nearby contract would take place at a price that is lower than the price of the more distant contract.
-This pattern of higher Futures Contract prices for longer expiration contracts is often referred to as "contango."
-Alternatively, when the market for futures contracts is such that the prices are higher in the nearer months than in the more distant months, the sale during the course of the "rolling process" of the more nearby contract would take place at a price that is higher than the price of the more distant contract.
+When the market for these Futures Contracts is such that the prices are higher in the more distant delivery months than in the nearer delivery months, the sale during the course of the "rolling process" of the more nearby contract prices for longer expiration contracts is often referred to as "contango."
+Alternatively, when the market for futures contracts is such that the prices are higher in the nearer months than in the more distant months, the sale during the course of the "rolling process" of the "rolling process" of the more nearby contract prices for longer expiration contracts is often referred to as "contango."
+Alternatively, when the market for futures contracts is such that the prices are higher in the nearer months than in the more distant months, the sale during the course of the "rolling process" of the "rolling process" of the more nearby contract would take place at a price that is higher than the price of the more distant contract.
 This pattern of higher futures prices for shorter expiration futures contracts is referred to as "backwardation."
 Extended periods of contango or backwardation have occurred in the past and can in the future cause significant losses for the Fund.

 VIX Futures Risk.
 VIX futures contracts can be highly volatile and the Fund may experience sudden and large losses when buying, selling or holding such instruments; you can lose all or a portion of your investment within a single day.
 Investments linked to equity market volatility, including VIX futures contracts, can be highly volatile and may experience sudden, large and unexpected losses.
 VIX futures contracts are unlike traditional futures contracts and are not based on a tradable reference asset.
 The Index is not directly investable, and the settlement price of a VIX futures contract is based on the calculation that determines the level of the VIX.
-As a result, the behaviour of a VIX futures contract may be different from a traditional futures contract whose settlement price is based on a specific tradable asset and may differ from an investor's expectations.
-The market for VIX futures contracts may fluctuate widely based on a variety of factors including changes in overall market movements, political and economic events and policies, wars, acts of terrorism, natural disasters (including disease, epidemics and pandemics), changes in interest rates or inflation rates.
+As a result, the behaviour of a VIX futures contract may be different from a traditional futures contracts may fluctuate widely based on a variety of factors including changes in overall market movements, political and economic events and policies, wars, acts of terrorism, natural disasters (including disease, epidemics and pandemics), changes in interest rates or inflation rates.
 High volatility may have an adverse impact on the performance of the Fund.
 An investor in any of the Fund could potentially lose the full principal of his or her investment within a single day.